brunorijsman/cascade-python/docs/source/intro.rst

 Participants from six geographically distributed locations (Delft, Dublin, Geneva, Padua, Paris, and Sarajevo) formed teams that worked on various projects related to the `Quantum Internet <https://qutech.nl/wp-content/uploads/2018/10/Quantum-internet-A-vision.pdf>`_.

-I participated in Delft where the hackathon was hosted by `QuTech <https://qutech.nl/>`_, a world-leading quantum technology research and development office within the `Delft University of Technology <https://www.tudelft.nl/>`_.
+I participated in Delft where the hackathon was hosted by QuTech, a world-leading quantum technology research and development office within the `Delft University of Technology <https://www.tudelft.nl/>`_.

 The OpenSSL integration challenge.
 ==================================

-In Delft, I joined `Yvo Keuter <https://www.linkedin.com/in/yvo-keuter-6794932>`_ and `Tim Janssen <https://www.linkedin.com/in/timjanssen89/>`_ to form a team working on one of the `challenges suggested by the hackathon organizers <https://github.com/PEQI19/challenges>`_, namely the `OpenSSL integration challenge <https://github.com/PEQI19/PEQI-OpenSSL>`_.
+In Delft, I joined a team working on one of the `challenges suggested by the hackathon organizers <https://github.com/PEQI19/challenges>`_, namely the `OpenSSL integration challenge <https://github.com/PEQI19/PEQI-OpenSSL>`_.

-This challenge was developed by `Wojciech Kozlowski <https://www.linkedin.com/in/wojciech-kozlowski/>`_, a postdoctoral researcher at `QuTech <https://qutech.nl/>`_ and one of the organizers of the Delft hackathon.
+This challenge was developed by `Wojciech Kozlowski <https://www.linkedin.com/in/wojciech-kozlowski/>`_, a postdoctoral researcher at QuTech and one of the organizers of the Delft hackathon.
 He is also the main author of the `Architectural Principles of the Quantum Internet <https://datatracker.ietf.org/doc/draft-irtf-qirg-principles/>`_ document that is being developed in the `Quantum Internet Research Group (QIRG) <https://datatracker.ietf.org/rg/qirg/about/>`_ in the `Internet Research Task Force (IRTF) <https://irtf.org/>`_.

 .. image:: figures/openssl-logo.png
     :align: center